Norbert-git/ruby-navbar/README.md

 Where do you get the root_path, and the home_about_path ?

 - Go to Terminal type in rails routes scroll up and will see the pages were created.
-All you do add \_path afte.
+All you do add  _path after.
 Example root_path or home_about_path.